 Report a problem

-▶ Before you leave
+▶ Before setting off:

 (1) To reach the starting point, park at the cable car parking lot in Crozet.
 Take the road to the right of the cable car and continue for about 700 m on Route de la Thène before finding a trail that branches off to the left and begins with a footbridge.